hpetrow/wiki-vice/README.md

 • Last, see a timeline of the past edits.
 Added parts are in green, deleted parts are in red.

-## Currently working on...
-• Speeding up the search.
-We know, we know, you had time to run out and grab a coffee while the page loaded.
-We're working on speeding that up.
-• Bugs.
-Specifically, fixing our data methods so that if there aren't enough edits to really give a clear picture, we're reflecting that.
-We're also adding a search filter to queries so it breaks less.
-• Joining the 21st Century & switching our pages over to HAML.

 ## Contributing
 We're always looking to make WikiVice better.
 Have ideas?
 We'd love to hear them.
 Feel free to open an issue & we'll take a look.